ec-europa/platform-dev/profiles/common/modules/features/nexteuropa_dgt_connector/ne_dgt_rules/README.md

 Checks if all of requested translations have been received successfully from the DGT Translation Service.
 The rule allows to exclude a set of languages which won't be checked.
+### 2.1.4.
+A received translation belongs to a given translation workflow.
+Checks if received translation belongs to a given type of the translation workflow.

 ## 2.2.
 Custom actions
 ### 2.2.1.
 Send the review request